Operation Fox Hunt: Exit-bans

-American response
+Responses

+Canada

+The Canadian Security Intelligence Service (CSIS) told The Globe and Mail that China is using threats and intimidation against members of Canada's Chinese community that are akin to the tactics used in Operation Fox Hunt.
+CSIS said that “these tactics can also be used as cover for silencing dissent, pressuring political opponents and instilling a general fear of state power no matter where a person is located.”
+According to Safeguard Defenders, kidnappings and other forms of coercion have been used to repatriate individuals.

+United States

 In 2015, the Obama administration protested the use of undercover intelligence agents as part of Operation Fox Hunt.
-In 2020 Federal Bureau of Investigation (FBI) director Christopher A. Wray gave a speech at the Hudson Institute in New York where he talked at length about Fox Hunt and said the purpose of Fox Hunt is political repression, not anti-corruption.
+In 2020, Federal Bureau of Investigation (FBI) Director Christopher A. Wray gave a speech at the Hudson Institute in New York where he talked at length about Fox Hunt and said the purpose of Fox Hunt is political repression, not anti-corruption.
 According to Wray, targets are given the option of returning to China or committing suicide.
 Wray also asserted that targets of the operation were coerced into compliance through arrests of family members and friends back home in China who were used as leverage in order to exert psychological pressure against the targets.
-Wray said “These are not the actions we would expect from a responsible nation-state.
-Instead, it’s more like something we’d expect from an organised criminal syndicate.”
+Wray said, "These are not the actions we would expect from a responsible nation-state.
+Instead, it’s more like something we’d expect from an organised criminal syndicate."

-In September 2020, the FBI arrested NYPD officer Baimadajie Angwang, who had infiltrated the Tibetan community.
+Baimadajie Angwang, a police officer for the New York City Police Department (NYPD), was arrested at gunpoint in September 2020 on federal charges of allegedly spying for China by infiltrating the Tibetan community.
+The former Marine spent six months in a federal detention center before he was freed on bail.
+Abruptly, federal prosecutors dropped the case against him in January 2021 without further explanation.
+In 2023, the NYPD ordered him to answer questions from internal investigators about the spying case, but Angwang, on the advice of his lawyers, declined because the department refused to provide documents that would have allowed them to prepare.
+In 2024, Angwang was fired from his job.
+This was an unusually harsh penalty, according to an administrative NYPD judge as well as Angwang's lawyer.
+In his decision letter, NYPD commissioner Edward Caban wrote that as the department is a paramilitary organization, failure to comply with the official questioning "undermines its ability to carry out its mission".
+Angwang plans to sue the NYPD.

 In October 2020, five people were arrested by the FBI in relation to their participation in Operation Fox Hunt and charged with conspiring to act as illegal agents of the People's Republic of China (PRC) and conspiracy to commit interstate and international stalking.
 An additional three people, who are believed to have absconded to China, were charged with similar offenses.